-Anonymous asked: Harry Potter series.
+Anonymous said: Harry Potter series.
 I promise, you will never once regret it.

 Yeah, I run a Harry Potter blog (mugglenet) :) So I know what you mean, haha!

-turveytops asked: Not sure if you are still accepting Book Bucket submissions, but I have one which I thought I just couldn't pass up adding!
+turveytops said: Not sure if you are still accepting Book Bucket submissions, but I have one which I thought I just couldn't pass up adding!

 Title: Treasure Island